Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Emergence of Global Symmetries in the Boundary CFT

 \section{Emergence of Global Symmetries in the Boundary CFT}

 We can now describe the emergence of a global symmetry after averaging generalized Narain CFTs.
 By definition, a zero-form symmetry $\sigma$ preserves the anyon data $(\mathscr{D}, \theta)$ up to a permutation of anyon labels.
-Since the anyon data determine the modular $S, T$-matrices \eqref{eq:ST} and hence the partition function, we find that Eisenstein series are simply permuted:
+Since the anyon data determines the modular $S, T$-matrices \cref{eq:ST} and hence the ensemble-averaged partition function~\cref{eq:E_as_sum} due to the relation of $\gamma_\alpha^Q(c,d)$ with~\cref{lambda_def}, we find that Eisenstein series are simply permuted:

 Of course, this is expected since the zero-form symmetries are also the global symmetries of the boundary theory.
-The question we address in this section is to discuss how this symmetry arises in the process of ensemble averaging.
+The question we now address is to how these symmetries arise in the process of ensemble averaging.
+To do so, we examine the action of zero-form symmetries on the pre-averaged partition functions of~\cref{eq:lattheta} under the action $\alpha\rightarrow \sigma\cdot\alpha$.

-When the zero-form symmetry is a quantum symmetry, the symmetry changes the functional form of the theta function, and the symmetry is not simply a permutation of the theta function.
-The symmetry is then truly emergent which appears only after ensemble averaging.
+When the zero-form symmetry is a quantum symmetry, the symmetry action changes the functional form of the theta function, and the symmetry is not simply a permutation.
+Quantum symmetries are then truly emergent and appear only after ensemble averaging as in~\cref{eise}.